YetNT/ump/README.md

+-- TO DO: Update read me

 # Useless Math Package

 I mean..
-Do you really need this soon to be multi mathemetically functioning package? (if that even makes sense)
+Do you really need this?

 # Installation